miracuse/miracuse.github.io/docs/classes/scoundrel/index.md

 ### <span style="color: {{ site.scoundrel_color }}">The Ranger</span>

-A catch-all term for hunters, tribal warriors, and nomads.
-Skilled archers with an affinity for nature, whose traditional practices predate the modern practice of alchemy.
-[Rangers](../../more/specializations/ranger.html) exist between the urban and natural worlds.
+A catch-all term for those trained in a martial tradition popularized by the Tribes.
+[Rangers](../../more/specializations/ranger.html) are fleet-footed warriors with an affinity for the natural world.